 If you are dealing with a dental emergency, please call our Pomona dentist office immediately.
 Our team will work with you to get you to our office at your earliest convenience.

 A dental emergency can happen anywhere, anytime.
 Knowing what to do in the case of a dental emergency can save you time, money, and discomfort.
-At Cosmetic Dentistry Associates we make every effort to address your dental emergency as soon as possible.
-In many cases, a dental emergency will need to be addressed as soon as possible to avoid further issues.
+At Cosmetic Dentistry Associates, we make every effort to address your dental emergency as soon as possible.
+In many cases, a dental emergency must be addressed as soon as possible to avoid further issues.

 What is A Dental Emergency?

-Understanding what constitutes a dental emergency and what doesn’t can be an interesting process.
+Understanding what constitutes a dental emergency and what doesn’t can be interesting.
 One way to determine if you are dealing with a dental emergency is to ask yourself these key questions: